pimcore/pimcore/docs/Development_Documentation/03_Documents/07_Document_Types/00_Basic_Types.md

-# Basic Document Types
+# Document Types

-## General

-Pimcore becomes with a few predefined document types.

-## Available types
+Pimcore groups documents into different types depending on their purpose.

-Several document types are built-in in the fresh Pimcore installation.
+Following a list of all available document types in Pimcore:
-Basic types are listed, below.

 ### Folder

-Folder is just a container which contains other document.
+Folder is just a container which contains other documents.

-The editmode for folders is the most simple in comparison to other types.
+The editmode for folders is the most simple compared to other types.
 Only [properties](../../08_Tools_and_Features/07_Properties.md), dependencies, [notes & events](../../08_Tools_and_Features/05_Notes_and_Events.md)
 and [tags](../../08_Tools_and_Features/09_Tags.md) are available there.

 ![Folder preview](../../img/basictypes_folder_preview.png)

-Folder doesn't have dedicated url where the content is rendered.
+Folder doesn't have a dedicated url where the content is rendered.

 ### Page